Watt steam engine: The partnership of Matthew Boulton and James Watt

 In 1775, Watt designed two large engines: one for the Bloomfield Colliery at Tipton, completed in March 1776, and one for John Wilkinson's ironworks at Broseley in Shropshire, which was at work the following month.
 A third engine, at Stratford-le-Bow in east London, was also working that summer.

-Watt had tried unsuccessfully for several years to obtain an accurately bored cylinder for his steam engines, and was forced to use hammered iron, which was out of round and caused leakage past the piston.
-Joseph Wickham Roe stated in 1916: "When [John] Smeaton saw the first engine he reported to the Society of Engineers that 'Neither the tools nor the workmen existed who could manufacture such a complex machine with sufficient precision.

-In 1774, John Wilkinson invented a boring machine in which the shaft that held the cutting tool was supported on both ends and extended through the cylinder, unlike the cantilevered borers then in use.
 Boulton wrote in 1776 that "Mr. Wilkinson has bored us several cylinders almost without error; that of 50 inches diameter, which we have put up at Tipton, does not err on the thickness of an old shilling in any part".

-Boulton and Watt's practice was to help mine-owners and other customers to build engines, supplying men to erect them and some specialised parts.
-However, their main profit from their patent was derived from charging a licence fee to the engine owners, based on the cost of the fuel they saved.
+Boulton and Watt's business was to help mine-owners and other customers to build engines, supplying men to erect them and some specialised parts.
+The main hardware came from other suppliers, especially John Wilkinson who had an almost exclusive contract to provide the cylinders for the next 20 years.
+However, their main profit from their patent was derived from charging a licence fee to the engine owners, based on the cost of the fuel they saved (in most cases they were replacing Newcomen engines).
 The greater fuel efficiency of their engines meant that they were most attractive in areas where fuel was expensive, particularly Cornwall, for which three engines were ordered in 1777, for the Wheal Busy, Ting Tang, and Chacewater mines.
+Where there was a new installation they negotiated charges based on the engine size and use, and around 1784 Watt introduced the concept of the horse-power (HP) of an engine and charged £5 per HP per year for the duration of the patent.